talesfarias/LinkedContacts/README.md

 **6**.
 Run **LinkedContacts.exe** and in the menu select **Options** -> **Settings**.

-Check the checkbox "Use OAuth 2.0" and filling the ID's you got from previous step.
+Check the checkbox "Use OAuth 2.0" and fill in the ID's you got from previous step.

 ![app registration - linkedcontacts](https://user-images.githubusercontent.com/1156257/69988639-f078f700-1539-11ea-9286-adba4293bb7d.png)